 With the waters of Gulf St Vincent on the east and Spencer Gulf on the west, fresh seafood is everywhere you turn!
 Dine on blue swimmer crabs, crayfish or scallops plucked fresh from the sea.
 Try your luck at catching your own fish from a jetty.

 Eat Local SA

 Eat like a local on the Yorke Peninsula with locally caught seafood and a cold beer - made from locally-grown barley.
 Eat Local is an easy way for you to eat and buy authentic South Australian food.
 Look for the Eat Local signs or visit Eat Local SA.

-You can spend your nights in a holiday home, caravan park or out camping.
-You'll find something for every budget and holiday plan.
+You can spend your nights in a holiday home, a caravan park or camping in a national park.
+You will find accommodation to suit every budget and holiday plan.

 To find out more, there are two accredited Visitor Information Centres on the Yorke Peninsula.
 These centres are open seven days a week and will provide you with any information you might need for your travels.
 They sell goodies to take home too!

-From the Hummock Ranges in the east, across to Port Broughton in the north, Yorke Peninsula is the traditional home of the Adjahdura people.
+From the Hummock Ranges in the north-east across to Port Broughton in the north, Yorke Peninsula is the traditional home of the Adjahdura people.
 You can still find artefacts in various townships, including Tiddy Widdy Beach, Moonta Bay, Point Pearce and Point Yorke.
-Take the Aboriginal Cultural Tour if you would like to know more about the area's indigenous inhabitants.
+Take the Aboriginal Cultural Tour if you would like to know more about the area's Indigenous inhabitants.

 Get information on the Yorke Peninsula's delicious seafood, Home Grown Trail, events, surf, sun and sand.
 See why the Yorke Peninsula is one of South Australia’s most popular holiday spots.
 Find out more and plan your next holiday with the Yorke Peninsula Visitor Guide.